llm-bible/llm-bible.github.io/index.md

 ![Emergent capabilities of LLMs with growing parameter count](llm-tree.gif)

 This website is dedicated to exploring the fascinating world of LLMs.
-Here, you will find a curated collection of research papers, Colab Notebooks, and educational materials to learn about LLMs.
+Here, you will find a curated collection of research papers and educational materials to learn about LLMs.

 #### 🏷 Browse Papers by Tag
 {% assign rawtags = Array.new %}